A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Datasets and Experiment

 \section{Datasets and Experiment}

-We employ three open-source datasets, namely the BDD100k \cite{Yu2020BDD100KAD}, the KITTI \cite{Geiger2012CVPR}, and the NuScene \cite{Caesar2020nuScenesAM}, as shown in Figure 3, respectively.
-The objective of applying three datasets is to (a) evaluate the correctness of the PQI approach and (b) prove the robustness of the proposed SPA-Net regression model.
-Besides the open-source datasets, we also tested the SPA-Net on an autonomous vehicle driving under the real-world environment.
+We employ three open-source datasets, namely the BDD100K \cite{Yu2020BDD100KAD}, the KITTI \cite{Geiger2012CVPR}, and the nuScenes \cite{Caesar2020nuScenesAM}.
+The objective of applying three datasets is to (a) evaluate the correctness of the DQI approach and (b) prove the robustness of the proposed SPA-NET regression model.
+Besides the open-source datasets, we also conduct a real-world experiment by testing the SPA-NET on an autonomous vehicle.